 Occasionally, they will be calling out in the open – sitting on plant leaves or rocks, but more often they will conceal themselves on the forest floor among the leaf litter.
 This is where their bright colours come in handy – a bright blue tiny blob will stick out against the dark background of dead leaves and twigs like a sore thumb.

 Most Brazilian poison dart frogs, like the Blue poison dart frog and Brazilian endemic Brazil-nut poison frog, occur in the north of the country.
 The best place to look for them is the Amazon rainforest.

 The piranha often gets the bad rap as a ferocious flash-eater.
-Of all the wildlife in Brazil, the piranha is often portrayed as the most sinister creature.
+Of all the wildlife of Brazil, the piranha is often portrayed as the most sinister creature and one of the most dangerous Brazilian animals.
 In reality, while these fish do possess a frightening set of teeth, they are unlikely to eat you alive if you go for a swim in their habitat.
 Piranhas feed mainly on other fish and they are not averse to consuming aquatic plants.

 Unless you go snorkelling in the Pantanal or the Amazon, you are unlikely to spot the piranhas.
 But if you are really keen to see one, stick close to the local fisherman and check out their catch.
 Piranhas make for a delicious stew.

 A stunning splash of colour in the forest is the Brazilian Morpho butterfly.
 These brilliantly blue butterflies have a wingspan of 10 centimetres (4 in).
 You usually spot them flapping lazily along open corridors through forests or along riverbanks on sunny days.